Find Affordable College Courses

 Moscow, ID

-Boise State University ranked #10 on this year’s Best Value Finance & Financial Management Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the medium-sized city of Boise, Boise State is a public school with a very large student population.
+With a ranking of #10, Boise State University did quite well on this year’s best value schools for finance and financial management students working on their bachelor’s degree.
+Located in the city of Boise, Boise State is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Boise State are $24,980 a year.
 On average, finance graduates from Boise State take out $20,871 in student loans while working on their Bachelor's Degree.